ubaldot/defrecs/README.md

 execution is achieved by interrupts that unlock some aperiodic task.

 To allow a bit of flexibility, the step functions take an argument to keep track of the component caller.
-This because when running in periodic more we may want the component to behave in a certain way, but when called from an interrupt "A" we may wish a slightly different behavior.
+This because when running in periodic mode we may want the component to behave in a certain way, but when called from an interrupt "A" we may wish a slightly different behavior.

 Once you have connected all the components, it is time to schedule them.
 That